Military Retirement Pay State Income Tax Deduction

 Subtract up to $15,000-$24,000 of military retirement pay from Colorado taxable income depending on age.

-Apply directly through the official Colorado agency.
+Apply through the official Colorado agency.

 Eligibility